Numbered musical notation

-The numbered musical notation (簡譜 (简谱, jiǎnpǔ, simplified notation), not to be confused with the integer notation) is a cipher notation system used in mainland China, Taiwan, Hong Kong, and to some extent in Japan, Indonesia (in a slightly different format called "not angka"), Malaysia, Australia, Ireland, the United Kingdom, the United States and English-speaking Canada.
-It dates back to the system designed by Pierre Galin, known as Galin-Paris-Chevé system.
+The numbered musical notation (簡譜 (简谱, jiǎnpǔ, simplified notation), not to be confused with the integer notation) is a cipher notation system popular in mainland China, Taiwan and Hong Kong and with the Chinese diaspora in other countries; a variant used in Indonesia is called "not angka".
+It is based on the system designed by Pierre Galin, known as Galin-Paris-Chevé system.
 It is also known as Ziffernsystem, meaning "number system" or "cipher system" in German.

 Description

 Musical notes

 Numbers 1 to 7 represent the musical notes (more accurately the scale degrees).
 They always correspond to the diatonic major scale.
 For example, in the key of C, their relationship with the notes and the solfège is as follows: